 - Vaccines will be administered in phases, based on a national prioritisation framework.
 This phased approach ensures those who are most vulnerable and at-risk are vaccinated first.

 - Phase 2 vaccination efforts will focus mainly on the elderly and other vulnerable sections of the population.
-They will probably start in the third or fourth week of May 2021.
+This began in May 2021.

-- Phase 3 vaccination efforts will focus on the rest of the population and will probably start in November 2021.
+- Phase 3 vaccination efforts will focus on the rest of the population and starts from August/September 2021.

 - Vaccines will be administered in accredited vaccination sites across the country, including pharmacies, GP practices, hospitals and dedicated mass vaccination sites.
-Discovery is also setting up several dedicated vaccination sites to support the rollout.
+Discovery has several dedicated vaccination sites to support the rollout.